 Currently we provide clams to many Fire Departments and Community Clubs for their Clam Bakes and local activities.
 With the changing times and concerns regarding the stability of quality shellfish, we only provide certified shellfish from areas controlled by the U.S. Department of Agriculture.
 This will ensure that the product used for your function will be safe for consumption.
 Don’t risk Quality for price.

-Please feel free to contact us for more information and current pricing, we offer group discounts and delivery service.
+Please feel free to contact us for more information and current pricing, we offer group discounts.

 BEAVER TAILS OYSTERS® - East Passage, Narragansett Bay, Rhode Island